-Florida is a "no fault" divorce state.
-This means that either party may seek a divorce without proving any reason for it other than the spouses don't want to be married anymore.
-The spouse seeking a divorce simply needs to state that the marriage is "irretrievably broken."
-This rule relieves the court of the complicated duty of deciding who is at fault, and the parties to the marriage are spared having to talk about painful personal issues in court.
+Florida is a "no-fault" divorce state, which means that either party may seek a divorce without proving any reason for it other than the spouses don't want to be married anymore.
+The spouse seeking a divorce simply needs to state that the marriage is "irretrievably broken" or that one spouse is mentally incapacitated (and has been for at least 3 years before filing for divorce.)
+(Fla.
+Stat.
+Ann. § 61.052.)
+No-fault divorce law relieves the court of the complicated duty of deciding who is at fault for the divorce, and it spares the spouses from having to talk about painful personal issues in court.